 The Reference Desk

-We welcome all researchers, veterans as well as those just starting out.
-In that spirit we offer some general sources introducing Congregational and Christian history as well an orientation to some of our key digital resources.
+We welcome all researchers, veterans, and those who are just starting out.
+In that spirit, we offer some general sources introducing Congregational and Christian history as well an orientation to some of our key digital resources.
 We also offer assistance with research-related questions.
-Contact us at 617-523-0470 extension 102 or email us at email@example.com.
+Contact us at 617-523-0470 extension 102 or email us at firstname.lastname@example.org.

 Exploring Congregational and Christian History